microsoft/planetary-computer-tasks/datasets/sentinel-3/README.md

 **Notes:**

-- Takes about 45 minutes to chunk and create items for all collections using the test batch account
+- Takes about 30 minutes to chunk and create items for all collections using the test batch account, a `year-prefix` argument, and a `--since` argument limiting the chunks to a few days.

 ## Docker container